 Last Friday I have received a smartwatch and smart bracelet.

-In this case, both devices have Bluetooth, which is used to connect to your smartphone.
+In this case, both devices have Bluetooth, which is used to connect the gadgets to your smartphone.
 Both smart watch and the smart bracelet have arrived in their own boxes and with English instructions.

 Let’s start with the smart watch.

 The model number is GV68.
 The most common name that comes up is KingWear GV68, but there are also watches from Makibes and JSBP, which appear identical, so for the purpose of consistency let’s just call them GV68.

 This smart watch is sold for around $45 USD.

 With Bluetooth on it works for about 2.5 days with active use and Bluetooth pairing on, which lets you accept and make calls via the watch, read text messages, view the call history and track your physical activity.
 I am not exactly sure how long the watch works with Bluetooth off, but I estimate it at about a week of casual use.

 The watch has a touchscreen display to switch between the functions, and one manual button on the side to turn the display on and off.
 It will also power down the watch if you hold it for about 3 seconds.

 Here we have the standard stuff, like heart rate monitor, pedometer that counts your steps, as well as the distance walked, and calories burned.